You learn as much as you can before buying an RV, but some things you can only learn by experience. Or, by reading this article…

 6. When and Where to Purchase Liquor

-This was a funny message that came through, but might be important for some of you.
+This was mentioned more often then you might think, so it might be important for some of you.

 Not all states sell liquor in regular grocery stores.
 Some states sell beer and wine at the grocery store, but not hard liquor.